vegaprotocol/vega/README.md

 Each internal Go package has a logging level that can be set at runtime by configuration.
 Setting the logging `Level` to `"Debug"` for a package will enable all debugging messages for the package which can be useful when trying to analyse a crash or issue.

 Debugging the application locally is also possible with [Delve](./DEBUG_WITH_DLV.md).

+### License

+The vega core (i.e. all code outside of the following directories: wallet, cmd/vegawallet) is licensed under the BSL 1.1, also included in our repository in the LICENSE file.

+The vegawallet (i.e. all code inside of the following directories: wallet, cmd/vegawallet) is licensed under the MIT, also included in our repository in the LICENSE.MIT file.